 Kansas Properties - Gray, Finney and Haskell Counties, Kansas.
 We acquired a 100% working interest and an 80% net revenue interest in 9,541.5 net mineral acres and a 95% working interest and a 76% net revenue interest in 1,600 net mineral acres, along with all production.
-There are 12 total wells on the acreage but production is minimal.
-We believe this acreage has significant potential.
-However, at this time we have only included three locations in our PUD reserve estimates.
+We acquired a 100% working interest and an 80% net revenue interest in 4,698 net mineral acres in addition to our existing acreage acquired in 2012.
+There are 14 total wells on the acreage, including one previous producing well and four new wells drilled under the Development Agreement.
+The new wells are in various stages of evaluation.